mesonbuild/meson/docs/markdown/Dependencies.md

 *Note* new in 0.51.0
 *new in 0.54.0, the `internal` keyword*

-When you need to get an arbitrary variables from a dependency that can be found multiple ways and you don't want to constrain the type you can use the generic `get_variable` method.
+When you need to get an arbitrary variable from a dependency that can be found multiple ways and you don't want to constrain the type, you can use the generic `get_variable` method.
 This currently supports cmake, pkg-config, and config-tool based variables.